Mangaal/text-store/README.md

 # Store

+Store  project is a GoLang server application developed using the Gin web framework.
+It provides flexible API for storing, managing, and performing operations on uploaded files.
-Store is a demonstration project written in Go that showcases a simple API for managing documents.
-This project provides endpoints to upload documents, remove uploaded document, list uploaded documents, and perform basic operations on these documents.
+This project provides endpoints to upload documents, removes uploaded documents, lists uploaded documents, and perform basic operations on these documents.

 # Feature
 ```